kubernetes/website/content/en/blog/_posts/xxxx-xx-xx-Fine-grained-SupplementalGroups-control/index.md

 Aha!
 The container's primary user `1000` belongs to the group `50000` in the last entry.

 Thus, the group membership defined in `/etc/group` in the container image for the container's primary user is _implicitly_ merged to the information from the Pod.
+Please note that this was a design decision the current CRI implementations inherited from Docker, and the community never really reconsidered it until now.

 ### What's wrong with it?